adishourya/medm_article/src/sections/saliency.typ

 In Transformer-based models, raw attention weights do not always provide meaningful insights into token importance as we saw before.
 As information propagates through multiple layers, embeddings become increasingly mixed.
 This is because self-attention does not inherently preserve token identity across layers; rather, it continuously blends representations from multiple input tokens.
 As a result, by the time we reach higher layers, individual token contributions become obscure, and raw attention weights fail to capture the original token relationship @chefer_rollout .
 Moreover, raw attention saliency maps often appear noisy and less interpretable compared to methods like @Selvaraju_2019, @jacobgilpytorchcam, which provide more structured visualizations of important regions.

 To address this issue, we look into recent methods like @chefer_rollout, @gildenblat_vit_explain.
 Attention Rollout tries to recursively aggregate attention across layers while also accommodating for skip connections.
 Our interest in using @chefer_rollout as a diagnostic tool mostly comes as an inspiration from @Mondal_covid_explainability, where medical experts leveraged saliency-based explainability methods like Attention Rollout to study chest X-rays and CT scans for disease classification in COVID-19 and pneumonia cases.
 Furthermore, their analysis also identified cases where a well scaled model struggled in correctly classifying the disease.
-This further confirms our belief that saliency inspection from a practicing radiologist should be considered an essential axis of evaluation for vision-language models, particularly in medical question answering.#footnote[#text(size:7pt)[our experiments with employing Attention Rollout and Attention Flow @chefer_rollout in visual question answering is still ongoing]]
+This further confirms our belief that saliency inspection from a practicing radiologist should be considered an essential axis of evaluation for vision-language models, particularly in medical question answering.#footnote[#text(size:5pt)[our experiments with employing saliency inspection as a diagnostic toll in visual question answering is still ongoing.]]

 ]

 #let rollout_fig = [
   #grid(rows:  2,row-gutter: 12pt,

-  figure(rect(radius: 5pt,fill:my_colors.alt_fg.lighten(50%))[
+  figure(rect(radius: 5pt,fill:my_colors.alt_fg.lighten(50%),stroke: 1pt)[
     #image("../../our_images/saliency/roco_31069.jpg",height: 100pt,width:100pt)
     #v(-0.5em)
-    #text(size:6pt,style: "italic")[#emoji.child: can you spot a fracture on the bone?]
+    #text(size:6pt,style: "italic")[#emoji.child: can you spot a fracture on the bone?\ #emoji.robot:Yes there is a fracture on the bone #linebreak() in the image \<end_of_turn\>]
     ],caption:[Test Input Example from @pelka2018roco]),

   figure(rect(radius: 5pt,fill:my_colors.alt_fg)[
-    #text(size:8pt)[Rollout from the last 4 layers]
-    #v(-0.5em)
     #image("../../our_images/saliency/rollout_roco31069.png",height: 100pt,width:100pt)
-    #v(-0.5em)
-    #text(size:6pt)[#emoji.robot: Yes there is a fracture on the bone #linebreak()
-    in the image \<end_of_turn\>]
+    #v(-0.8em)
+    #text(size:8pt)[Attention Rollout]

-    ],caption:[Generation and Rollout Saliency]),
+    ],caption:[Rollout Saliency]),

   )]